richielky/DevelopingDataProducts_Project3/README.md

 Your Shiny Application

-Write a shiny application with associated supporting documentation.
-The documentation should be thought of as whatever a user will need to get started using your application.
-Deploy the application on Rstudio's shiny server
-Share the application link by pasting it into the provided text box Share your server.R and ui.R code on github
-The application must include the following:

 Some form of input (widget: textbox, radio button, checkbox, ...)
 Some operation on the ui input in sever.R
 Some reactive output displayed as a result of server calculations